 Similarities 3: Edge Grind

-Beveled edge is common for most kitchen knives but global uses straight angled edge for most of their knives.
-Both global sai and classic feature a straight slanted edge that enhances the blade’s sharpness a lot.
+A beveled edge is common for most kitchen knives, but Global uses straight-angled edges for most of their knives.
+Both global sai and Classic feature a straight slanted edge that enhances the blade’s sharpness a lot.

-The straight-edge blade remains sharper for long and doesn’t get dull so quickly.
+The straight-edge blade remains sharper for a long and doesn’t get dull so quickly.

 Similarities 4: Edge Angle and sharpness

-There are some debates other the specific angle of Global knives.
-But according to the company’s customer service representatives, both global sai and classic are shrapnel to a 10 to 15-degree angle at each side.
+There are some debates other than the specific angle of Global knives.
+However according to the company’s customer service representatives, both Global SAI and Classic are shrapnel to a 10 to 15-degree angle at each side.

-With this sharpness, these knives can cut through anything like butter and make your kitchen work lot easy.
+With this sharpness, these knives can cut through anything like butter and make your kitchen work a lot easier.

 Similarities 5: Blade Hardness

-Edge retention of a knife depends on the hardness of a knife.
+The edge retention of a knife depends on the hardness of the knife.
 Whereas the hardness depends on the blade material and crafting process.

-Both sai and classic knives are made from high-graded Cromova steel as mentioned before in this global classic vs global sai review and comparison.
-This steel ensures rock-solid hardness for both of these knives.
-So, both sai and classic have a hardness of 56 to 58 on the Rockwell scale.
+Both the SAI and classic knives are meticulously crafted from high-quality Cromova steel, as highlighted in our comprehensive global classic vs global SAI review and comparison.
+This premium steel composition guarantees unwavering hardness for both knife variants, setting the foundation for their exceptional durability and cutting performance.
+So, both SAI and classic have a hardness of 56 to 58 on the Rockwell scale.

 Similarities 6: Edge Retention

-When it comes to global knives you won’t need to sharpened the knife so often.
+When it comes to global knives you won’t need to sharpen the knife so often.
 As both classic and sai have tough hardness they retain their edge for a long.

 Similarities 7:Clean and Maintenance